chigwell/llm7.io/TERMS.md

 ---

+## 3. Advertising and Sponsored Content

+- To support the Service, we may include **advertising or sponsored content** in the generated outputs.
+- Such content will be clearly marked or contextually distinguishable where possible.
+- By using the Service, you acknowledge and accept the potential presence of **advertising** in model responses.

+---

-## 3. No Guarantee of Uptime or Accuracy
+## 4. No Guarantee of Uptime or Accuracy

 - The Service is provided on an **“as is”** and **“as available”** basis.
 - We do not guarantee **100% uptime** or the availability of any specific model.